 College grads agree that a college degree is worth it.
-Nearly nine out of ten college graduates state that college is or will be worth the investment.
+Approximately 90% of college graduates believe that their investment in college is or will be worthwhile.

 College majors matter more than you know.
 Science and engineering majors are more likely to stay in a career related to their field of study than other majors.
 They are also the least likely to say that another major would have better prepared them for the jobs they really desired.